-This Pumpkin Buttercream is a combination of softened unsalted butter, pumpkin purée, heavy cream and some confectioner’s sugar.
-While the butter and pumpkin might start to look curdled during mixing, don’t stress, it will come together after a little more time.
+The pumpkin infused buttercream frosting is a combination of softened unsalted butter, pumpkin purée, heavy cream and some confectioner's sugar.
+While the butter and pumpkin might start to look curdled during mixing, don't stress, it will come together after a little more time.

 Three Layer Pumpkin Buttercream Cake

 Three Layer Chocolate Cake

 - 2 cup granulated sugar